 Square Enix confirms Final Fantasy XIV Mobile

-Square Enix has officially announced the development of Final Fantasy XIV Mobile, an adapted version of the famous MMORPG for mobile devices.
-The project, in partnership with Tencent's Lightspeed Studio, will preserve the essence of the original experience, highlighting the plot, the battle system and other notable features.
+Square Enix has officially announced the development of Final Fantasy XIV Mobile, a mobile adaptation of the popular MMORPG.
+The project, in partnership with Tencent's Lightspeed Studio, will preserve the essence of the original experience, highlighting the storyline, battle system, and other key features.

-Known for hits like PUBG Mobile, Lightspeed Studio will take over production of the game under the supervision of Square Enix.
-The expectation is to offer a robust and faithful game, attracting both veterans and new players to the universe of Eorzea.
+Known for hits like PUBG Mobile, Lightspeed Studio will take over production of the game under Square Enix's supervision.
+The expectation is to deliver a robust and faithful game, attracting both veterans and new players to the universe of Eorzea.

-Producer Naoki Yoshida presented a video detailing the Final Fantasy XIV Mobile proposal.
-According to Yoshida, the adaptation will maintain essential elements of the title for consoles and PCs, such as missions, “duties” and the class switching system.
-The graphics, which evoke the style of traditional platforms, highlight visual fidelity.
+Producer Naoki Yoshida presented a video detailing the concept behind Final Fantasy XIV Mobile.
+According to Yoshida, the adaptation will maintain essential elements from the console and PC title, such as quests, duties, and the class switching system.
+The graphics, which evoke the style of traditional platformers, highlight visual fidelity.

-However, some specific adaptations for touch screens still remain unknown.
-The publisher assured that the project was “licensed” to Lightspeed Studio.
-Thus, signaling that the partnership aims to ensure that the experience is faithful to the original, even with the challenges of adapting it to mobile.
+However, some specific adaptations for touchscreens remain unknown.
+The publisher assured that the project was "licensed" to Lightspeed Studio, signaling that the partnership aims to ensure the experience is faithful to the original, even with the challenges of adapting to mobile.

 Final Fantasy XIV Mobile